How We Can Help

 This free educational series is hosted monthly from September – June to provide commercialization guidance to the university research community.
 Each session features lectures, panel discussions, or workshops lead by content experts on topics critical for technology translation success.

-This series is co-sponsored by Biolocity, the Georgia Clinical & Translational Science Alliance (CTSA), and the Petit Institute for Bioengineering and Bioscience.
+This series is co-sponsored by Biolocity, the Georgia Clinical & Translational Science Alliance (CTSA), and Georgia Tech's Institute for Bioengineering and Bioscience (IBB).